alburycatalina/Personal-Research-Website/README.md

  Name the new repository (your username).github.io.
 You should tick the "add a README file" box and select whether your repository will be public or private (private repos are restricted to Github pro, which available at no cost to students).

- Once you've created the repository, you can clone it to your computer with command line.
+ Once you've created the repository, you can [clone it to your computer](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) with command line.
+This creates a local copy of the repo on your computer.

+ Hit the green code button in the top right corner of the github repository and copy the link to clone with HTTPS.

+Make a folder for your website and change the terminal directory to it.

+ In terminal, type `git clone` and paste in the copied URL.

+ For example: `$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY`

+ If you open the folder that you cloned your repo to, you should see the README file.